denenewton/api-denenewton/README.md

-# api-denenewton
+# API-dene newton
- api of movies that you can use to practice fetching
+ movies's API in GraphQL that you can use to practice fetching.